Stevie Wonder : Innervisions

 Gonna keep on tryin’ till I reach the highest ground

-The cover image of Innervisions, created by Efram Wolff, summed things up perfectly.
+The cover image of Innervisions, created by Efram Wolff, summed up Wonder’s own perspective perfectly.
 While people seem to roam around blindly, the legally blind Wonder was depicted as a visionary.
-It’s the ultimate irony, a blind man that can see the world more vividly than the rest of us, and yet, it holds true.
-Yet, in spite of all the social ills, political unrest and soul searching on the album, Wonder kept things optimistic, ultimately looking toward something better and brighter.
-Three years later, he would release his sprawling masterwork Songs in the Key of Life, but Innervisions still stands as the man’s most compelling work.
+The irony is pretty on the nose, but it’s not wrong.
+For all the social ills, political unrest and soul searching on the album, Wonder kept his outlook optimistic, ultimately looking toward something better and brighter.
+Three years later, he would release his sprawling masterwork Songs in the Key of Life, but Innervisions still stands as his most compelling work.

 Similar Albums/Albums Influenced: